-Now that you know cutting steel is possible with abrasive water jets, the question arises- Is there any benefit to the process?
+Now that you know cutting steel is possible with abrasive water jets, the question arises – is there any benefit to the process?

-Waterjet cutting is a cold cutting process, so there is no formation of a heat-affected zone.
-Heat-affected zones can ruin the integrity of the material, even weakening it near the area that is cut.
-Since these zones are eliminated in waterjet cutting, it preserves steel integrity.
+No Heat Affected Zone (HAZ): Unlike other metal cutters, waterjet cutting is a heat-free process, so there is no formation of a heat-affected zone when cutting metal.
+Heat-affected zones can ruin the integrity of the material, even weakening it near the cut area.
+Since these zones are eliminated in waterjet cutting, the material can’t overheat, which preserves its integrity.

 What are the Typical Applications of Waterjet Cut Steel?

-Raw Material Processing:
+Raw Material Processing

-Art and Architecture:
+Art and Architecture